IsaacHair/map25.2/BiggieCheese/readme.txt

 	*** also need BASTARDFX type for when go back and allocate functions
 	*** also need BASTARDGHEAP for the same reason; global heap stuff
+	*** note that "eval" has to ignore semicolon separation of statements
+	*** inside for loops, ';:' is actually used to separate blocks
+	*** technically, for loops can only have the first section or only have the first and second (instead of all 3); just need to terminate the first two sections with ';:' (but don't terminate the last section with this)
+	*** "goto 0 place" is used if you don't know whether you go forward or backward
+	*** the only place where statements can be separated by ';' instead of '\n' is within for loops